 - Preferred smoker: Smokers, or ones who have quit or smoke on occasion, who have great health and no family medical history.

 - Table rating: Separate category reserved for people who have below-average health or are considered a high risk to insure.

 In the case of high-risk life insurance, rates are usually determined by the table rating system.
 These ratings are known as substandard insurance and have the highest costs for coverage.

-Although table ratings are the usual method of rate determination for high-risk applicants, each insurance company will have its own way to evaluate your risk level.
-For example, one insurer may rate someone with high cholesterol as a table rating but another insurer may offer that same person standard life insurance rates.
+Although table ratings are the usual method of rate determination for high-risk applicants, each insurance company has its own way to evaluate your risk level.
+For example, one insurer may rate someone with high cholesterol as a table rating, but another insurer may offer that same person standard life insurance rates.
 This may be because the second provider is a specialist in policies for people who have high cholesterol.

 If you are having trouble finding a life insurance company that will offer the policy you're looking for, we recommend reaching out to an independent insurance broker.
 Experienced brokers and agents can provide insight into which risks insurers will underwrite and can answer your questions.
 Furthermore, some high-risk insurance brokers may know exactly which insurance companies accept applicants with your risk profile.

 Guaranteed acceptance life insurance

 If you're unable to get standard underwritten coverage but need a policy, you should consider guaranteed acceptance life insurance.
 These life insurance policies require no medical exams or lifestyle questions, and rates are entirely based on your age, location and gender.